Non-communicable diseases (NCDs) are among the most significant causes of premature mortality among adults in both wealthy and poor countries.

 The Government has drawn up its own National NCD Strategy for the period 2013-2017.
 There are plans to develop a follow-up strategy.

-Norway’s status shows apparent progress in respect of seven out of the nine targets.
-We have been unable to reverse the trend for one of the targets; indeed, the situation has deteriorated.
+Norway’s status shows apparent progress in respect of six out of the nine targets.
+We have been unable to reverse the trend for two of the targets.
 This concerns halting the rise in obesity and diabetes, see Figure 1.
 For another target, reducing salt in the diet, we do not currently have data showing trends over time.

 Nevertheless, we need to monitor progress closely.
 Several areas are in need of better temporal data, for example, data on physical inactivity in children and salt intake in the population over time.
 There is also the question of whether a negative trend in certain targets will occur due to the increasing prevalence of adults with obesity.